Jakaya Kikwete: Career

 Kikwete also participated in the initiation, and became a co-chair, of the Helsinki Process on Globalisation and Democracy.
 On 4 May 2005, Kikwete emerged victorious among 11 CCM members who had sought the party's nomination for presidential candidacy in the general election.
 After a 14 December 2005 multiparty general election, he was declared the winner by the Electoral Commission on 17 December and was sworn in as the fourth president of the United Republic of Tanzania on 21 December.

 On 26 May 2013, Kikwete said at a meeting of the African Union that if President Joseph Kabila of the DRC could negotiate with the March 23 Movement, President Yoweri Museveni of Uganda and President Paul Kagame of Rwanda should be able to negotiate with the Allied Democratic Forces-National Army for the Liberation of Uganda and the Democratic Forces for the Liberation of Rwanda, respectively.
 In response, Museveni expressed his willingness to negotiate.

-On 31 January 2016, The chairperson of the African Union Commission, Dr Nkosazana Zuma, appointed Jakaya Kikwete the African Union High Representative in Libya.
+On 31 January 2016, the chairperson of the African Union Commission, Nkosazana Zuma, appointed Jakaya Kikwete the African Union High Representative in Libya.
 Following the crisis in Libya, Kikwete's role is to lead the AU's efforts on achieving peace and stability in Libya.
 Later that year, he was appointed by United Nations Secretary-General Ban Ki-moon to serve as member of the Lead Group of the Scaling Up Nutrition Movement.
 Since 2022, he has been a co-chairing the Commission for Universal Health convened by Chatham House, alongside Helen Clark.

 Personal life

 Kikwete is an avid sports enthusiast and played basketball competitively in school.
 He has been a patron of the Tanzania Basketball Federation for the past 10 years.
 He is married to Salma and they have five children.
+He is a Muslim.

 As of 4 April 2013, Kikwete was the sixth most followed African leader on Twitter with 57,626 followers.